Teaneck Spousal Support Lawyer

 When this is the case, either party may petition the court for spousal support.
 According to New Jersey Revised Statute §2A:34-23, courts can implement various types of alimony orders.
 A Teaneck alimony attorney could provide more information about how long a support order should last and how much it should be valued at.

-What Factors Will a Court Consider When Determining Alimony in Teaneck?
+What Factors Will a Court Consider When Determining Alimony?

 The creation of a spousal support order is never automatic.
 A court will only consider this question if one party to a divorce files a formal request for alimony and makes a persuasive argument as to why it is appropriate.